sylverwolphe/gratified-two/docs/site-improvements.md

 All form IDs are placeholders (`YOUR_*_FORM_ID`).
 Forms will silently "succeed" but not actually submit data.
 Replace with actual Google Form IDs or implement an alternative backend.

-### 3. Substack Posts Fail Silently
+### ~~3.
+Substack Posts Fail Silently~~ ✓ REMOVED
-**Location:** `script.js` line 1032

-`loadSubstackPosts()` assumes `/latest-posts.json` exists but there's no such file in the project.
-Either:
-- Create the file with post data
-- Remove this functionality
-- Add proper error handling UI
+Feature removed entirely as it was unused.
+Substack links remain as direct links to the Substack page.

 ### 4. Missing Project Modal Close on Escape
 Users can't close modals with the Escape key.
 Add: